angerangel/r3bazaar/README.md

 #How to build from source?

-Windows binaries are ready to use in *build* directory, but if you want to build from source, just go in *make* directory and launch:
+Windows binaries are ready to use in *build* directory, but if you want to build from source *make* directory and follwo this guide: https://github.com/angerangel/r3bazaar/wiki/Building-from-source

-     make all

 ##Contact
 Use Github, http://rebol.inform.com or send an email to maxint@tiscali.it